 As a nonpar physician you also will not be included in the directories Medicare provides for its recipients and your claims may not be processed as quickly as those submitted by participating physicians.

 Still, if you think the possibility of being able to collect over 9% more for each claim is worth these disadvantages, all you need to do is fill out an application form that you can obtain from your Medicare carrier or contractor.

 If you want to contact Medicare changing your status, and don’t know how to reach your contractor or carrier, you can contact Ellen Jaffe in the APA’s Office of Healthcare Systems and Financing (firstname.lastname@example.org, 703-907-8591) and she can provide you with that information.

 Medicare Participation Guide available from the AMA, avialable online to all physicians.

 Each year from mid-November through December 31, physicians will have their annual opportunity to review and perhaps change their participation status with the Medicare program.
-To help them choose the direction that is right for their practices, the AMA has developed the “Know your options: Medicare participation guide.”
+To help them choose the direction that is right for their practices, the AMA has developed a Medicare participation kit.

 This kit contains a detailed explanation of the three available options: participation (PAR), non-participation (non-PAR), and private contracting.
 It also includes a helpful revenue calculator and various sample materials to help physicians share information with current, new, and prospective patients.